sabifo4/mammals_dating/01_SeqBayes_S1/03_Fit_ST_to_posteriors/README.md

            |- README.md
 ```

-When running the code to fit ST distributions to each posterior node age, the following takes place:
+When running the code to fit ST distributions to each posterior node age, the following takes place
+(note that the links provided refer to directory `00_fitST`):

    * [`logs`](00_fitST/logs):
    the [`log_file_convergence_BFGS.txt`](00_fitST/logs/log_file_convergence_BFGS.txt)